sinhaDroid/Machine-Learning-Sessions/Session 3/DEEPANSHU_BATCH_4_ASSIGNMENT3.md

 In this normalizatoin, Input values for different neurons in the same layer are normalized without consideration of mini batch.
 All of the summed inputs to the neurons in a layer is on a single training case.

 ## Weight Normalization

+Salimans and Kingma introduce weight normalization, a reparameterization of network weights in order to improve training.

+A reparameterization of the weight vectors in a neural network that decouples the length of those weight vectors from their direction.
+By reparameterizing the weights in this way we improve the conditioning of the optimization problem and we speed up convergence of stochastic gradient descent.